Learning to live with bipolar

 I’m back to feeling normal, only having the same highs and lows as most other people.
 I’ve felt like this for four months now so am obviously on the right combination of meds for me.
 The year before this all happened I was misdiagnosed with generalized anxiety disorder and panic disorder.
 My medication now has also stopped these symptoms.

 Friends and family support was crucial to me — and were the first people to recognise my recovery.
 I understand in my lifetime I may have another episode, but am currently enjoying not focusing on that prospect but instead channelling my energy into breaking stigmas and raising awareness where I can.
-I have since set up the page ‘Viva Fever’ on Instagram, with a page also on my website devoted to interviewing other people on their experiences with mental health.
+I have since set up the page ‘Viva Fever’ on Instagram.

 "When I was anxious or depressed, doing something as little as a walk gave me a huge feeling of accomplishment."